 University Housing is responsible for scheduling and documenting such drills within dormitories.
-Emergency Evacuation drill notification should be made by University Housing to the Office of Risk Management and the Department of Public Safety.
+Emergency Evacuation drill notification should be made by University Housing to the Office of Risk Management and the Police Department.
 Records of all fire drills should be forwarded to the Office of Risk Management Fire Safety Inspector.